A Glug of Oil

 Is British self raising flour the same as American self-rising flour?

-To be honest, I had no absolutely no idea, but this is what I found when I Googled it and apparently, self raising flour (British) differs from self-rising flour (American) in two ways.
+To be honest, I had absolutely no idea, but this is what I found when I Googled it and apparently, self raising flour (British) differs from self-rising flour (American) in two ways.

 Apparently, the British form includes flour blended with a generous helping of baking powder.

-So if that's the case you may not need to add salt to this recipe, although I don't know for sure, as I'm not familiar with American flour.
+So, if that's the case you may not need to add salt to this recipe, although I don't know for sure, as I'm not familiar with American flour.

 But what I do know is that without salt, they will taste horrid.
 Anyway, this is what our flour looks like here in the UK, other brands are available!